leafo/lapis-eswidget/README.md

 initializatioon function (`@@es_module`), CSS classnames.

 **Instance** code and data is only available during the rendering of a widget during a request.
-This could include things like the dynamically created widget ID to uniquely referencing its element on a page.
+This could include things like the dynamically created widget ID to uniquely referencing its element on a page, parameters to JavaScript initialization.

 ## HTML Encapsulation